Provincial Housing Legislation Changes

 Signage will still be in place to identify a property subject to a rezoning application, and residents and businesses within 100m of the property will receive notification by mail.
 Information on each application will be posted on the City’s website, and City staff will continue to answer questions by mail, email, telephone and via in-person meetings.

-Will the City be hosting any public meetings on the impacts from Bill 44?
+Will the City be hosting any open houses on the impacts from Bill 44?

 Additional Resources